Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 SQL> quit

-The Azure Backup service provides simple, secure, and cost-effective solutions to back up your data and recover it from the Microsoft Azure cloud.
+The Azure Backup service provides solutions to back up your data and recover it from the Microsoft Azure cloud.
 Azure Backup provides independent and isolated backups to guard against accidental destruction of original data.
-Backups are stored in a Recovery Services vault with built-in management of recovery points.
-Configuration and scalability are simple, backups are optimized, and you can easily restore as needed.
+Backups are stored in a Recovery Services vault with built-in management of recovery points, so you can restore as needed.

 To use Azure Backup to back up the database, complete these steps: